Nuff Said (2023): Preliminary matches

 The main show opened with a Singapore Cane match between Thom Latimer and Fodder.
-In the end, Latimer delivered a piledriver, before locking in a kendo stick crossface for the submission win.
+In the end, Latimer delivered a piledriver, before locking in a kendo stick-assisted crossface for the submission win.

 Next, Kerry Morton (with Ricky Morton) defended the NWA Junior Heavyweight Championship against Alex Taylor (with Danny Dealz).
-In the closing stages, as Taylor was possibly looking for a Cradle Shock, Kerry escaped and planted Taylor with a Spinning Elbow Drop for the win.
+In the closing stages, as Taylor was possibly looking for a cradle shock, Kerry escaped and planted Taylor with a spinning elbow drop for the win.

 Next, "Thrillbilly" Silas Mason (with Pollo Del Mar) took on Kratos.
-In the end, Kratos crashed face first into an exposed turnbuckle, causing extreme blood loss, and thus allowing Mason to deliver a head and arm choke on Kratos, which caused him to pass out.
-After the bell rang giving Silas the win, Silas proceeded to lick Kratos' blood off of his own hand.
+In the end, Kratos crashed face first into an exposed turnbuckle, causing extreme blood loss, and thus allowing Mason to deliver a side headlock on Kratos, which caused him to pass out.
+After the bell rang, giving Silas the win, Silas proceeded to lick Kratos' blood off of his own hand.

-In the eighth bout, Pretty Empowered defended the NWA World Women's Tag Team Championship against The Renegade Twins.
-In the end, The Renegades delivered Renegade's Revenge on Kenzie Paige, but Ella Envy broke the pin.
-Paige then pulled Robyn Renegade out of the ring, allowing Envy to look for a spinning heel kick, which Charlette Renegade blocked and turned into a schoolgirl pin for the win and thus, becoming new champions.
+In the eighth bout, Pretty Empowered (Ella Envy and Kenzie Paige) defended the NWA World Women's Tag Team Championship against The Renegade Twins (Charlette Renegade and Robyn Renegade).
+In the end, The Renegades delivered Renegade's Revenge on Paige, but Envy broke the pin.
+Paige then pulled Robyn out of the ring, allowing Envy to look for a spinning heel kick, which Charlette blocked and turned into a schoolgirl pin for the win and thus, becoming new champions.